 Why we make it: Most people make buying decisions based solely on price.

-What to do instead: In addition to comparing home insurance quotes, research how financially sound the insurance company is.
+What to do instead: In addition to comparing home insurance quotes from several companies, research how financially sound the insurance company is.
 Look for reviews on customer service.

 How do they handle or respond to claims?
 Also, don't forget to ask others for a referral.